steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

 The script will take a considerable amount of time to complete when it is first run.
 Subsequent runs will be quicker as it will only process files or documents that have changed compared to the versions in the database.

-Note that it is safe to interupt and restart the script.
+Note that it is safe to interrupt and restart the script.

 #### Local content